 13. Tech stops

-For tech stops, passengers and crew members normally do not need to clear CIQ but may, on rare occasions, be examined at CIQ’s discretion.
+For tech stops, passengers and crew members typically do not need to clear CIQ but may, on rare occasions, be examined at CIQ’s discretion.

 14. Peak season

-Peak season is Barcelona is the summer.
+Peak season in Barcelona is the summer.
 But operators should also expect high traffic during the annual Spanish Grand Prix and Mobile World Congress.

 15. Regulatory considerations